 Your endodontic retreatment procedure will be done in our office using anesthesia to temporarily numb the needed region.
 In the event the process is lengthy or if you've got dental worries, stronger sedation choices might be used.
 As soon as you are prepared, one of our specialists will open the tooth and then take out the filling substance placed in the last process.
 The inside of the tooth, especially each of the root tips, will be completely disinfected.
 Once the tooth is cleaned and analyzed, it'll be fortified with brand new filling and then sealed.
 A restoration (crown or bridge) is normally placed on the treated tooth for strength.

 Following your endodontic retreatment, you may want to take a few days to rest and recover. our team will discuss instructions that will help you recover after your endodontic retreatment, including the recommended method to wash your mouth.
 You could be given a prescription for pain relievers or antibiotics that need to be taken as directed.
 As soon as your gums have recovered, you must adhere to a regular home oral hygiene regimen with daily flossing and brushing.
 Additionally, you need to schedule yearly examinations at Western Mass Endo so we can track the tooth along with your total oral health.

 Based upon the degree of your endodontic procedure and sedation choice, how much your dental insurance policy will cover can vary.
 Prior to your procedure, we'll call your insurer to ascertain what's going to be paid and if there'll be any extra expenses.
 For individuals who don't have insurance, Western Mass Endo accepts several payment methods and can help you apply for medical financing.

 Endodontic retreatment at Western Mass Endo may be a good process to save your tooth and combat further problems after a root canal therapy.
-Should you show indications of another disease in a treated tooth, get in touch with our office in central MA for more information or to plan your appointment with one of our endodontic specialists.
+Should you show indications of another disease in a treated tooth, get in touch with our offices for more information or to plan your appointment with one of our endodontic specialists.